 - While you are at it, do not forget to toss in prebiotic rich fiber foods, and probiotics from yogurt and kefir as discussed in this post.

-Disclaimer: This blog is strictly for informational purposes and should not be construed as medical advice.
-Please consult your personal physician or registered dietitian for recommendations tailored to your specific needs.
+Disclaimer: This blog is for informational purposes only and should not be construed as medical advice.
+Please consult your doctor or registered dietitian for recommendations tailored for your unique needs.